 These areas of study are still sciences, however.
 Consider archaeology—even though one cannot perform repeatable experiments, hypotheses may still be supported.
 For instance, an archaeologist can hypothesize that an ancient culture existed based on finding a piece of pottery.
 He or she could make further hypotheses about various characteristics of this culture, which could be correct or false through continued support or contradictions from other findings.

-It can take awhile before a hypothesis become proven and widely accepted by the scientific community.
-In general, scientists attribute different degrees of confidence in scientific evidence based the quality of quantity of the research and data supporting a given conclusion.
-Some scientists, especially in medicine, have codified these different different sources of information into a hierarchy of scientific evidence (Figure 3) .
+It can take a while before a hypothesis becomes proven and widely accepted by the scientific community.
+In general, scientists attribute different degrees of confidence in scientific evidence-based the quality of quantity of the research and data supporting a given conclusion.
+Some scientists, especially in medicine, have codified these different sources of information into a hierarchy of scientific evidence (Figure 3) .

 What is a scientific theory?

 What would you expect to see in a museum of natural sciences?
 Frogs?
 Plants?
 Dinosaur skeletons?
 Exhibits about how the brain functions?
 A planetarium?
 Gems and minerals?
 Maybe all of the above?
 Science includes such diverse fields as astronomy, biology, computer sciences, geology, logic, physics, chemistry, and mathematics (Figure 4).
 However, scientists consider those fields of science related to the physical world and its phenomena and processes natural sciences.
 Thus, a museum of natural sciences might contain any of the items listed above.